dhead666/archlinux-pkgbuilds/xkeyboard-config-chromebook/README.md

 xkeyboard-config with custom mapping for Chromebooks.

 ###Chromebook tweaks
-* F1-F10 keys mapped to the same keysyms as ChromeOS.
+* F1-F3,F6-F10 keys mapped to the same keysyms as in ChromeOS.
 * F5 mapped to Print keysym (PrintScreen key).
 * English US layout: Alt_R mapped to AltGR.
 * AltGR+Arrows (Up, Down, Left, Right) mapped to the same keysyms as Alt+Arrows in ChromeOS (PgUp, PgDown, Home, End).